mtimofiiv/blog.fiiv.io/_posts/2014-08-05-why-dont-you-go-to-tel-aviv.markdown

 The beach was much the same.
 It was gorgeous.
 The sun seemed endless and the hot white sand and warm, clear Mediterranean water brought with it a dreamy fog of contentment.
 Here, on the beach, nothing else mattered.
 Only the occasional flyby of an IDF Apache helicopter patrol tore a brief seam in the consequenceless malaise.

 This truly is a city of beaches, tourists and the bright extroversion of artists, shopkeepers and youth mixed with the desire to live together.
-The only phrase that comes to mind is _“Wenn ihr wollt, ist es kein Märchen” — “if you will it, it is no dream” (Theodore Herzl, Altneuland)_.
+The only phrase that comes to mind is _"Wenn ihr wollt, ist es kein Märchen" — "if you will it, it is no dream" (Theodore Herzl, Altneuland)_.